 - Predict the outcomes of each process every time it’s performed so you can create consistent experiences for your employees and customers.

-- Locate areas of your business that can be improved with automation so your workforce can focus more on tasks that require the creativity and intelligence of a human.
+- Locate areas of your business that can be improved with automation so your workforce can focus more on tasks that require human creativity and intelligence.

-- Measure the results of your processes more accurately due to consistency within the results so you can find areas for improvement.
+- Measure the results of your processes more accurately so you can find areas for improvement.

 If you’re interested in using a detailed, step-by-step worksheet to assist you in the documentation of your processes, the Process Creator worksheet offers an easy-to-use, fill-in-the-blank template that allows you to catalog each internal business task and includes all the additional notes and tools necessary to complete the process.